BrandNewCongress/DEPRECATED-website/src/static/site/teams.md

 If you are interested in organizing locally, you can get to work right away by using our [local organizing toolkit](/work).
 You will be interfacing with the local organizing team to get work done.

+If you're interested in our monthly milestones and goals, check out [our timeline](/timeline).

 ### [Call Team](/callteam)
 Conduct one-on-one conversations with organizers, volunteers, and activists to ensure they have a path to becoming involved in electing a Brand New Congress.